apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 This is essentially a drastically simplified version of Evolution Strategies, where the population size is one.
 ES came first, but I think the logical way to learn them is to understand MeZO first, and then add the ES tricks on top of it.
 I will be talking about the math that follows from the equations above for much of the rest of this article.

 It is sort of shocking that this works.
-How can a population size of one be tractible?
+How can a population size of one be tractable?
 It should have set off alarm bells to question the assumptions previously made about Evolution Strategies.
 But in any case, it didn't.
 Nobody really understood the implications, and we all kinda just moved on.

 Anyway.
 The core idea introduced in the MeZO paper is actually not that it works.
 It's in how you compute it.
 When you're doing this sort of training you don't have to actually *store* each perturbation to the model.
 That is to say, you never have to materialize `θ + εz` in memory.
 Reminder, `θ` is your model, `ε` is a small scalar, and you never have to store `z`.
 Implemented naively, you would have many copies of your model, or effectively many copies, as `z` is also model-sized.
 This is what OpenAI did, and it led them to scale it across a massive computing cluster, where each CPU would get its own copy of `z`.

 We do not have to do that.
 For one, because MeZO does not have multiple `z`s.
-If we write write our kernels very carefully, all we have to store is the seed to generate a model perturbation, and the activations of ONLY your current layer.
+If we write our kernels very carefully, all we have to store is the seed to generate a model perturbation, and the activations of ONLY your current layer.
 Consider a single layer.
 Since ZO-optimization is perfectly-decomposable layerwise, we don't have to worry about anything else.
 This makes the memory cost extremely cheap.
 We need a buffer for the activations flowing into the layer.
 Depending on the layer we might need a buffer for the output if we can't reuse the input buffer.
 We'll also need to store the model parameters.

 But that's it.
 That's all the memory you need, besides the scalar seed required to produce `z`.

 One benefit of these insane memory savings (not having to store grads or activations or weights from other layers) is that you can crank up your batch/population size and make your activations/model width gigantic.
 And with perfect pipeline parallel scaling there's basically no limit on how big you can make your model.
 You're probably not very memory bandwidth bound.
 Assuming you wrote and overlapped the PRNG part of the kernels well, the scaling limit you run into is raw FLOPs.
 And with successive hardware generations, FLOPs and memory capacity for storing activations are scaling faster than memory bandwidth.

 That is to say, with each hardware generation, this method becomes more suited to that hardware.
 The ideal would be something like Cerebras probably.
 Something like the tinygrad exabox is also looking appealing.
 You don't need good interconnects.
 You can probably just physically connect your GPUs together in a line.
 Most likely, that's your bottleneck.
-A very good one to have
+A very good one to have.

 It's also worth making a note about PRNGs.
 Some are stateful, for example [xorshift](https://en.wikipedia.org/wiki/Xorshift).
 Stateful means that to generate the one millionth number in the sequence you start from your seed and sample one million random numbers.
 That is not the type we want to use.
 A Counter-based pseudo-random number generator ([CBPRNG](https://en.wikipedia.org/wiki/Counter-based_random_number_generator)) does not have this problem.
 To get the one-millionth number you pass in your seed and the number one million, and you get your random numbers.
 Good examples of this are [Philox](https://www.thesalmons.org/john/random123/papers/random123sc11.pdf) and [Squares](https://arxiv.org/abs/2004.06278).
 You want a CBPRNG that's parallelizable and easy to integrate into a kernel, and these are both.